OTRLabs/net-enforcement/planning/planning/planning_v1.md

 - Machine Learning
 - And offensive cybersecurity

+# Goal:
+I want to create a system which is capable of scanning wireless networks and assessing them for vulnerabilities, and then sending that information back to me in a way that is easy to understand and act upon

+## Target Audience:
+This project is intended for people who are interested in cybersecurity, networking, and machine learning.
+It is intended to be a fun and interesting way to get out of the house and explore the world around you while still being able to learn and grow in your field of interest, I am the target audience for this project haha.

 ## Idea:
 To do this I intend to build my own alternative to the [Pwnagotchi](https://pwnagotchi.ai/) reinforcement learning based Wi-Fi pwning platform.
 I want to create a system which is capable of using the same reinforcement learning techniques to learn about the networks it is scanning and then use that information to make decisions about how to proceed with the network assessments